aDotInTheVoid/boxcars/docs/report/report.md

 ### `verona::cpp` API

-The `verona::cpp` API let's users write BoC programs in a nice DSL.
+The `verona::cpp` API lets users write BoC programs in a nice DSL.
 For cowns, it exposes the `cown_ptr<T>` type, which holds the underlying `T` behind a reference-count, but doesn't allow access to it directly.
 This enforces the invariant in BoC that cowns can only be accessed when they're acquired.